queertypes/python-openstack-and-you/src/guide.md

 ![](cc-by-sa.png "CC-BY-SA 4.0")

-Python, Openstack, and You by Alejandro Cabrera is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Python, Openstack, and You by Allele Dev is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 \pagebreak